Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

 Methylene Blue rescued brain cell mitochondria from the damaging effects of this toxin.
 By donating electrons in the electron transport chain broken by rotenone.
 Essentially bypassing the broken transport chain with donated electrons as an alternative electron carrier.

-This means that Methylene Blue dramatically countered the behavioral, neurochemical, and neuropathological impairment found in Parkinson’s disease.[vi]
+And Methylene Blue dramatically countered the behavioral, neurochemical, and neuropathological impairment found in Parkinson’s disease.[vi]

 How things go bad